gus-santos/gus-santos/README.md

 ## Hi, I'm Gus 👋
 #### and I'm a full-stack developer

-- 🔭  I’m currently working on a few of my UX pet peeves
+- 🔭  I’m currently working on a (hopefully) better mobile navigation menu.
+Check it out: https://github.com/gus-santos/thumb-nav
-- 🤔  I’m looking for help with big O/theta.
-Always
+- 🤔  I’m looking for help with big O/theta
 - 😄  Pronouns assume certain psychological and social traits from biological characteristics.
 I don't think I agree with that
 - ⚡  Fun fact: I was a language teacher for most of my life, and coding was something I used to do for fun
 - 💬  Ask me about XMonad.
 I'm a big fan